scrubs12/iReady-Overload/README.md

 Download the chrome extension by clicking [here](https://github.com/cupiditys/iReady-Overload/blob/main/chromeExtension.zip?raw=true)

-Go to "chrome://extensions/", and on the top right make sure "Developer mode" is turned on then just drag chromeExtension.zip onto the page and ur good
+Go to "chrome://extensions/", and on the top right make sure "Developer mode" is turned on then just unzip chromeExtension.zip and drag folder onto the page and ur good

 # How to avoid being AFK-kicked
 press ctrl + shift + i, press console tab at top and paste the stuff below in and press obviously press enter